Sustainable Systems, MSPD.

-Rak Tamachat Permaculture Institute and The Sustainable Agriculture Institute have joined forces to allow for the Permaculture Design Masters Degree in Sustainable Systems to be offered to a wider range of Permaculturist.
+Rak Tamachat Permaculture Institute and The Sustainable Agriculture Institute have joined forces to allow for the Permaculture Design Master’s Degree in Sustainable Systems to be offered to a wider range of Permaculturists.

-The Master’s Degree in Sustainable Systems allows for a Permaculture Design Diploma holder the opportunity to further their studies of the Permaculture Design Science.
+The Master’s Degree in Sustainable Systems allows for Permaculture Design Diploma holders the opportunity to further their studies of the Permaculture Design Science.

-The Permaculture Design Master Degree Program is designed so that the Permaculturist is afforded the most conducive learning pathway so they can concentrate on their Permaculture Research.
+The Permaculture Design Master Degree Program is designed so that Permaculturists are afforded the most conducive learning pathway for them to concentrate on their Permaculture Research.

-The Program has two learning paths for the award of a Masters in Permaculture Design of Sustainability Systems.
+The Program has two learning paths for the award of a Master in Permaculture Design of Sustainability Systems.

 The learning Pathways are comprised of the below options: